 Sokcho is a town on the northeastern coast of South Korea.
 Among tourists it is probably best known as the base for visiting Seoraksan National Park.
 However, the city itself has quite some beautiful sights and intriguing quirks as well!
 In this guide we want to cover some of the interesting things you can see and do while in and around the city of Sokcho!
 For more information on how to plan your trip to Sokcho, head to: A quick Travel guide to Sokcho!

 Go hiking inside Seoraksan National Park

 Since Sokcho is best known for being the starting point of a trip to Seoraksan National Park, let´s start with that.
-Seoraksan was designated as a national park in 1970 and the latter is known for its many peaks located 1200 metres above sea level.
-The national park is home to several hiking trails, a cable car for those that do not wish to hike as well as Sinheungsa buddhist temple.
+Seoraksan was designated as a national park in 1970 and is known for its many peaks located 1200 meters above sea level.
+The national park is home to several hiking trails, a cable car for those that do not wish to hike as well as Sinheungsa Buddhist temple.
 The admission fee for entering the national park is 3.500 KR₩ per adult, the cable car will cost you 10.000 KR₩ per adult.

-We visited mostly because we really wanted to do the Ulsanbawi Hiking Trail, after having seen glimpses of the absolutely stunning views.
-If your are interested in how to get to Seoraksan National Park or want more information on the Ulsanbawi Hiking trail, head to our guide: Everything you need to know about hiking to Ulsanbawi in Seoraksan National Park (coming soon)!
+We visited mostly because we really wanted to do the Ulsanbawi Hiking Trail after having seen glimpses of the absolutely stunning views here and there.
+If your are interested in this hike as well, head to our separate guide on hiking the Ulsanbawi Hiking Trail!

 Spend some time on Sokcho Beach